polaralex/Android-ToDo/README.md

-# Process Onboarding App with Lists for Android-App
+# Process Onboarding App with Lists for Android
 A complete Android App, built to help university students manage their Erasmus Application Process.
 It guides the user through a series of steps, along with information for each of them and the ability to easily set calendar notifications.

 # So, what's this about?